jbasdf/react-kindling/README.md

 ### Client Only
 Open up settings.
 Change 'projectType' to 'client'.
 When you run 'gulp' all of the assets in the 'client' directory will be built into a client only html/js/css application.
 The development files will be found in /build and the production files will be in /public.

 ### Client Server
 Open up settings.

 Change 'projectType' to 'client-server'.
 Set applicationUrl to your domain.

-Pass values from the server to the client via `GlobalSettings`.
+Pass values from the server to the client via `DEFAULT_SETTINGS`.
 This code can be found in index.ejs.

 ####ngrok
 Ngrok makes it easy to provide a public url to an application running on your local machine.
 This